cmu-csd-phd/csd-blog/website/content/2025/amortized-abstraction.md

 In summary, the amortization principle ensures that the true total cost of a sequence of \\( n \\) operations is at most \\( n \\).

-# Tarjan meets Hoare: amortized analysis as a cost-aware abstraction function {#consolidation}
+# Cost meets behavior: amortized analysis as a cost-aware abstraction function {#consolidation}

 You may have smelled some similarities between [abstraction functions](#abstraction-function) and [potential functions](#amortized-analysis): both are functions with domain `BQ.t` that must satisfy three conditions, one per operation in the `QUEUE` interface.
 Using this observation, we can exhibit the potential functions of amortized analysis as a first-class construct in our programming language.

-First, notice that although cost was reified in `BatchedQueue` using the `charge` effect, the amortized cost interface only existed at the level of an external mathematical analysis.
+First, notice that although cost was reified in `BatchedQueue` using the `charge` primitive, the amortized cost interface only existed at the level of an external mathematical analysis.
 Since `ListQueue` already represented the intended behavior of a batched queue, we may as well annotate it with intended amortized costs; that way, client code can treat `ListQueue` as the mental model for `BatchedQueue`, including both behavior and amortized cost.
 Since the only nonzero amortized cost was the \\( 1 \\) cost per enqueue, we annotate as follows:
 ```ocaml,hl_lines=7